 - Employers should apply for funding prior to their expected training start date;

 - COJG applications are typically reviewed within three to five weeks; and

 - Once approved, companies can start their training and receive reimbursement for costs.

 How to Get Started with the Canada-Ontario Job Grant

-When your business is ready to navigate the COJG application process, please contact Mentor Works.
-Our team of Government Funding Planners can help explain your eligibility and optimize the process.
+When your business is ready to navigate the COJG application process, please contact Mentor Works, a Ryan Company.
+Our team of funding specialists can help explain your eligibility and optimize the process.